dojo/docs/dojo/isArray.rst

 Checks if the passed parameter is an Array.

+As with all dojo._base components, these functions are included within Dojo Base.
+You get this functionality by just including dojo.js or dojo.xd.js in your page.

 ============
 Introduction
 ============

 A simple utility function to check if an object is truly and array.

 =====
 Usage